astronasutarou/minimalKNN/README.md

 ## Dependencies
 The library is written in _C++11_ and do not depends on any library outside of the `STL`.
-The Python interface is depends on `NumPy`.
+The Python interface is depends on `NumPy`, and functional test procedures depend on `Matplotlib`.
 The library is developed on `g++` version 5.4 installed in Linux Mint 18.1 (serena).
 The Python interface is developed on Python 3.7.1 and Numpy 1.18.1.

 ## References